What causes cancer?

 - Have had organ transplants and take drugs to suppress their immune systems to stop organ rejection

 - Are born with rare medical syndromes which affect their immunity

-The types of cancers that affect these groups of people fall into two, overlapping groups
+The types of cancers that affect these groups of people fall into 2 overlapping groups

 - Cancers that are caused by viruses, such as cervical cancer and other cancers of the genital or anal area, some lymphomas, liver cancer and stomach cancer